lirre8/bitclouds.sh-topup/README.md

 Topup script for [bitclouds.sh](https://github.com/bitcoin-software/bitclouds.sh).
 Can be setup to automatically topup your instances using lightning network when the balance is getting low.

 ## Prerequisites
-Currently integrated lightning wallets are lnd anc c-lightning.
-You need one of those installed.
+Currently integrated lightning wallets are lnd, c-lightning and LNbits.

 ### Dependencies
  - curl